Next UK Election Odds: What Price Are Labour, Conservatives And Reform UK For 2029?

 Is there an election if the Prime Minister resigns?

-There is no obligation for parliament to call a new UK election if the Prime Minister resigns their office.
+There is no obligation for parliament to call a new UK election if the prime minister resigns their office.
 This is because the country votes for a party to govern, rather than an individual.
 This was the case in 2022 when first Boris Johnson and then Liz Truss resigned as prime minister.

 Who will win the 2029 UK election?

-It's difficult to say at this stage who will win the 2029 general election.
+It is difficult to say at this stage who will win the 2029 general election.
 It all depends on what Labour do in charge of the country.
 If they do well, then they will be favourites to stay in power.
 If they fail to deliver on their manifesto, then the Conservatives could return to power.

 What are the latest UK politics odds?